 Driving under the influence (DUI) is a “hot button” issue these days.
 Police and prosecutors are under tremendous political pressure from the media, MADD and others to “get tough” on suspected offenders.
 Conviction rates are very high.

 Accordingly, the need for an experienced attorney in these cases is obvious.
 John Harralson is considered to be one of the premier DUI attorneys in the state.
-In fact, Mr. Harralson is one of only two Kentucky attorneys named to the 2015 “Super Lawyers” in the DUI category.
+In fact, Mr. Harralson is one of very few Kentucky attorneys named to “Super Lawyers” in the DUI category.
 Moreover, he has taught other lawyers how to practice DUI cases in continuing legal education classes since 2002.

 Mr. Harralson has the ability to properly evaluate a DUI case and identify any factual or legal defenses.
 He has a proven track record in DUI cases.

 The possession, sale or manufacture of illegal drugs and related crimes can be misdemeanors or felonies depending on the type of drug, one’s criminal history and/or the amounts involved.
 All drug crimes potentially carry jail or prison time.
 In addition, a drug conviction can cause loss of employment and the inability to obtain student loans.

 Each year John Harralson represents many people charged with drug related offenses.
 He can look at the evidence and identify any factual defenses or other issues such as an illegal search or arrest.

 In certain cases, depending on client eligibility, Mr. Harralson is capable of negotiating “diversion” agreements or other alternative sentencing plans which may allow defendants to avoid convictions.